-POCS can semaphore signal RCS and vice-versa, however RCS will not forward semaphore signals received from POCS.
+POCS can semaphore signal RCS and vice-versa, however POCS will not support semaphore signal forwarding to GUC and also RCS will not forward semaphore signals received from POCS to GUC.

 3D State Commands Supported by POCS

 The table below lists the 3DSTATE Commands Supported by POSH Pipe.
 State commands programmed for POSH which are not listed in the table below will be gracefully discarded (NOOP'd) by POCS.